SaaShup/paashup-cli/README.md

 #### Docker

 The `docker` command allows you to manage Docker containers, hosts, and images.
-It has several subcommands:
+It has the following subcommands:

 ##### Container